seamplex/feenox/doc/tutorials/000-setup/README.markdown

 efficient (and aesthetically more pleasant) to use one that supports syntax highlighting.

+So far, FeenoX supports highlighting for Vim and Kate, both discussed below.
+Other editors such as Emacs, Nano, Pico, Gedit, etc. can be used.

 ## Vim

 The `vim` text editor can be perfectly used to edit input files.
 It is